sighupio/fury-getting-started/fury-on-gke/README.md

 Kustomize allows grouping related Kubernetes resources and combining them to create more complex deployments.
 Moreover, it is flexible, and it enables a simple patching mechanism for additional customization.

-To deploy the Fury distribution, use the following root `kustomization.yaml` located `/demo/manifests/kustomization.yaml`:
+To deploy the Fury distribution, use the following root `kustomization.yaml` located at `/demo/manifests/kustomization.yaml`:

 ```yaml
 ---